Hojo Cuff

 At this point, the hojo cuff is technically complete.

-The running end is tied in a half hitch around the original line that entered from the left of the image and went around the leg.
+The working end is tied in a half hitch around the original line that entered from the left of the image and went around the leg.
 It crosses under that line, doubles back over it, then crosses under itself to make a half hitch.

 OPTION5If you like, you can add a half hitch around the standing part.